 CS684: Embedded System Course

-Lab 4: Heptagon implementation for Line Switching and Obstacle Avoidance
+Lab 4: Heptagon implementation for Line Switching and Obstacle Navigation

 Aim

-In this lab, the robot should park itself from any of the start point to an empty parking location using Line Following and Obstacle Avoidance algorithm.
+In this lab, the robot should follow the line from the start location to end location using Line Following and Obstacle Navigation algorithm.

 parking-arena